naikus/mojo/README.md

 - To work with mobile and tablet apps (although you can use it on desktops too :-) )
 - On single page applications with multiple views.
 (Support is planned for external views that reside in different files)
 - To work on HTML5 capable mobile browsers.
-- To of decent performance on low end phones.
+- To achieve acceptable performance on low end, html-capable smart phones.